 Nevertheless, the Syrian war remains among the ten most violent conflicts globally with over 11,000 battle deaths in 2018.
 The trajectory of battle-related deaths in Afghanistan and Syria are now moving in opposing directions: the numbers are falling in Syria, but rising in Afghanistan.

 Assad’s regime and the Kurdish forces now control large parts of the Syrian territory.
 In contrast, Afghanistan has seen a steady increase in the level of violence from its 18-year-long conflict.
 The death toll from the conflict in Afghanistan has more than tripled since 2011.

 During his trip to Kabul, the US Secretary of State Mike Pompeo suggested that he hoped for a peace deal before first of September this year, and confirmed that the US is ready to pull its troops from Afghanistan — a long standing demand by the Taliban.
 He later tweeted that “the hour has come for peace in Afghanistan.”

-The US and Taliban are working towards an agreement on the withdrawal of international troops, including an assurance from the Taliban that Afghan soil will not become a base for terrorist groups to launch attacks against the US and its allies.
+The US and Taliban are working towards a peace deal – or an agreement on the withdrawal of international troops, including an assurance from the Taliban that Afghan soil will not become a base for terrorist groups to launch attacks against the US and its allies.

 The first intra-Afghan talks held in Doha in early July prompted optimism for peace.
 Co-sponsored by Germany and Qatar, the talks aimed to set the agenda for future discussions that will settle the ongoing hostilities among Afghans and lay the foundation for peace.

 Prominent faces in these talks included Afghanistan’s ex-president Hamid Karzai, presidential candidates in the upcoming elections, political leaders and civil society members.

 Delegates in the intra-Afghan talks participate in their individual capacity, given that the Taliban refuses to talk to Afghan government directly.
-The peace negotiations in Afghanistan are unprecedented, considering the intensity of the conflict that has lasted a very long 18 years.
+The peace deal in Afghanistan is unprecedented, considering the intensity of the conflict that has lasted a very long 18 years.